MatthisE/Data-Structures/README.md

 # Data-Structures
-a collection of data structures implemented in Java
+a collection of data structures implemented in Java, including:
+- Lists
+- Trees
+- Graphs